 - Free radical scavenging

-The oil and other parts of the castor plant have been used in traditional medicine for the following health conditions: (4)
+For this reason, the oil and other parts of the castor plant have been used in traditional systems of medicine for the following health conditions:

 - Abdominal disorders

 - Muscle aches

 - Parasitic infections

 A small, double-blind study published in the Journal of Naturopathic Medicine found that adults who used abdominal castor oil packs on their abdomens had significant increases in the production of lymphocytes compared with patients using placebo packs.
 Lymphocytes are the immune system’s natural “disease-fighters” that attack outside invaders such as toxins, bacteria and other perceived threats.

 The lymphatic system also impacts the circulatory and digestive systems, which is why the oil is sometimes used to support heart health and resolve issues like constipation.